daniellecrobinson/mini-wow-pdx/mini-wow-pdx-schedule.md

-** Friday evening @ Mozilla Offices: 1120 NW Couch St, Suite 320 **
+### Friday evening @ Mozilla Offices: 1120 NW Couch St, Suite 320

 5:30-6 mingling and arrivals, pizza and drinks are available at 5:30

-6:00-6:15 ** Intro to Mozilla -  Hannah Kane **
+6:00-6:15 **Intro to Mozilla -  Hannah Kane**
  **Intro to the Science Lab and WOW - Steph Wright**

-6:15-7 Introductions and ideas - keep it low stakes - maybe everyone answers the same 3-5 qs about their idea?
-Or another ice breaker/"no imposters here" exercise to get people talking about their ideas
+6:15-7 Icebreaker: Everyone answers the same 3 Qs about their project.
+1. What led you to start this project?
+What gap does it fill?
+2. What is a project or that you admire and what would you like to borrow or emulate in your project?
+2. What will does your ideal scenario look like if your project succeeds - the pie in the sky scenario of success?

 7-7:15 break